 We tried to keep all the instructions simple and directed to install MySQL on Ubuntu.
 And we wish that you would now be able to use them on your systems.

-If you still have any open question about MySQL, then please let us know through your comments.
+If you still have any open questions about MySQL, then please let us know through your comments.
 Also, don’t miss to read the below tutorial as well.